Firstly what is a bond clean? and how is that different to a house clean.

 No. I have seen many bond cleaners do a terrible job at bond cleaning.
 If it was a house clean the quality of the clean would be wonderful, but not bond clean standards.
 Not all bond cleaners are the same and this is one of the biggest challenges tenants face.
 Thinking they are paying for a bond cleaner but instead are getting ripped off.
 So if you plan to pay a bond cleaner please check that they are in fact a real bond cleaner and will do all these extra things.
 Consider sending them a link to this article, so they can use it as a guide.

 How to clean and check the clean

-- Put a sack of newspaper on the floor in front of the oven
+- Put a stack of newspaper on the floor in front of the oven

 - Remove the oven trays, silver racks and racks on the side of the left and right walls